Published Research Biologist, ACES CO-Founder, Living Kidney Donor

 My name is Ryan Ancona.
-I am an a 18 year old Belizean and an online high school student finishing my last few months of 12th grade.
+I am an a 19 year old Belizean and an online high school student finishing my last few months of 12th grade.
 I've been working with ACES on the Crocodile Expeditions as a first mate since July 2016.
-I met Chris Summers through the local Crossfit Gym and learnt about his work with crocodiles and became very interested in it, so when he started looking for a someone to help him on the boat I jumped on the opportunity.
+I met Chris Summers through the local Crossfit Gym and learned about his work with crocodiles and became very interested in it, so when he started looking for a someone to help him on the boat I jumped on the opportunity.
 My general interest in the crocodiles turned into a love as I started learning about their biology and how complex of beings they are.
 I have been slowly learning about how to safely handle them, captures, and their biology.
 I also accompany Chris on the relocations of sick or nuisance crocodiles.
 The eye opening experience was with a crocodile named Phineas that was badly hurt by people who had left deep and open wounds in his neck then released him back into the water with his mouth taped and tied shut with wire.
-This was one of the first major events where I realized that these creatures weren't the scary man eating monsters that I was raised on believing.
-They are living being like anything else.
-As we were carrying him to the emergency holding pens, I noticed a compassion and care for this poor guy from everyone that I hadn't ever experienced before.
-I realized that the fear that a lot of people have is mostly a lack of understanding and the one main thing that I wish to do at ACES is to help people understand them.
-ACES has helped me find a love for these creatures that I wouldn't have come close knowing on my own and I hope to learn and experience much more as time goes on.
+This was one of the first major events where I realized that these creatures weren't the scary man eating monsters that I was raised to believe.
+They are living beings like anything else.
+As we were carrying him to the emergency holding pen, I noticed a compassion and care for this poor guy from everyone that I hadn't ever experienced before.
+I realized the fear that a lot of people have is mostly a lack of understanding and the one main thing that I wish to do at ACES is to help people understand them.
+ACES has helped me find a love for these animals that I wouldn't have come close knowing on my own and I hope to learn and experience much more as time goes on.